 Read this for tips on how to shop for a shampoo.

-Queen of Kinks "Wash Me, Don't Strip Me!"
-Sulfate-Free Shampoo is designed to clean your hair without stripping it of all the amazing natural oils.
+Carol's Daughter Black Vanilla Moisture & Shine Sulfate Free Shampoo For Dry Hair and Dull Hair, with Aloe and Rose, is designed to clean your hair without stripping it of all the amazing natural oils.

 Color treatments can potentially damage natural hair but if you take precautions particularly by having your hair colored by a professional they do not have to be.